kobybum/cdktf-cdk8s-template/README.md

 - `cdktf` - to provision the infrastructure (vpc, eks cluster, etc)
 - `cdk8s` - to deploy the app (backend services, ingress, etc)

+Using a pnpm workspace allows you to expand this repo -

+Either to a fully fledged monorepo (in which case you might want to consider Turborepo / NX)

+Or just extend IAC repo with `lambdas/` and `actions/` that you use as sub projects to build your lambdas and github actions, and deploy through IAC.

 ## Multiple App support for cdktf

 [cdktf.json](./cdk/tf/cdktf.json) requires an 'app' entrypoint.